-You help protect one of the park's greatest assets - its natural heritage - simply by showing appreciation and respect for all that lives here.
+You help protect one of the Park's greatest assets - its natural heritage - simply by showing appreciation and respect for all that lives here.
 We encourage you to take home a greater understanding of the park and fond memories.
 Plants need their flowers to reproduce, so please don't pick them; allow others the same opportunity to enjoy these small beauties.

-Nine Native Spring Wildflowers
+Native Spring Wildflowers